CubertCoin/cubertcoin/employee-handbook/README.md

 To ensure the long-term sustainability of the project, Cubert Coin maintains dedicated corporate funds.

-### Corporate Operations Pool

-Keeps the cubicles running.

-Supports market operations and liquidity.

-### Proof of Burnout Fund

-Dedicated to community growth, rewards, events, and engagement.

-### Corporate Growth Fund

-Supports marketing initiatives, partnerships, and expansion.

-### Employee Stock Plan
+## Corporate Funds

-Aligns contributors with the long-term success of the project.
+To ensure the long-term sustainability of the project, Cubert Coin maintains four dedicated corporate funds.

+### Liquidity Pool

+Provides market liquidity and supports healthy trading conditions.

+Liquidity is locked at launch.

 ### Corporate Treasury

-Reserved for future development and strategic opportunities.
+Reserved for future development, operations, and strategic opportunities.

+Managed through multi-signature controls.

+### Community Growth Fund

+Dedicated to community initiatives, events, partnerships, and ecosystem growth.

+Built to support the long-term expansion of the Corporate Survivors movement.

+### Team Allocation

+Allocated to contributors helping build and maintain the Cubert Coin ecosystem.

+Structured to encourage long-term commitment and sustainable development.

+For detailed allocation percentages, lock periods, and vesting schedules, employees should refer to the official Tokenomics documentation.

 ## Financial Allocation Memorandum

-Detailed allocation figures are maintained within the official Tokenomics documentation.
+The Cubert Coin token allocation framework is designed to prioritize long-term sustainability, transparency, and community growth.

 Employees are encouraged to review the latest corporate filings.